hackforla/HomeUniteUs/.github/ISSUE_TEMPLATE/design-handoff-to-engineering.md

 ---

-### 🛠 Dev/Engineering Notes (Optional) Any known technical constraints, performance considerations, or anticipated pain points.
+### 🛠 Dev/Engineering Notes (Optional)
+*Engineering to provide - any known technical constraints, performance considerations, or anticipated pain points.
 *Technical implementation details, constraints, and guidance specifically for the development team.
-This section bridges the gap between design intent and technical execution by providing engineering-specific context that isn't captured elsewhere.*
+This section bridges the gap between design intent and technical execution by providing engineering-specific context that isn't captured elsewhere. *
 *Dev/Engineering Notes = "How to build it within our technical ecosystem"  i.e "Here are the technical things the dev team should know while building this feature."*

 Examples of what to include: